yusufinthehouse/rga-data-vis-coding-challenge/README.md

 ## Next Development

-* Integrating Intertwined Chart with props so it can be rendered dynamically
-* Make dummy data to render, IN JSON format
 * Make animation
-* Make the widget scalable, following given width and height
+* Make the widget scalable and bigger, following given width and height
+* Make interface to update the data